bmaupin/video-game-mods/README.md

 1. Try [Proton GE](https://github.com/GloriousEggroll/proton-ge-custom)

+   - Proton GE 7 or earlier in particular is useful if you end up having to set the game to a low resolution as it has FSR enabled out of the box, which will upscale with relatively little to no performance impact.

 1. Try [`DXVK_ASYNC=1`](https://github.com/GloriousEggroll/proton-ge-custom#modification)

    (Requires Proton GE, version 7.44 or earlier as it was removed from Proton GE 7.45+)